Decade Of Donald Trump Tax Returns Appear Headed To Congress, Here’s What They Might Reveal About His Finances

 Cohen also provided documents to the committee, as Cummings detailed in letter posted online by Politico, showing that Trump had apparently exaggerated the value of his financial assets in bank documents.

-In “Statement of Financial Condition” documents, as Inquisitr has reported, Trump included such exaggerations as adding an extra 10 floors to Trump Tower, to make the building seem taller than it actually is.
+In “Statement of Financial Condition” documents, as The Inquisitr has reported, Trump included such exaggerations as adding an extra 10 floors to Trump Tower, to make the building seem taller than it actually is.

-The accounting firm that prepared those documents, Mazars USA, says that it is also is in possession of Trump’s tax returns.
+The accounting firm that prepared those documents, Mazars USA, says that it also is in possession of Trump’s tax returns.

 “They have told us that they will provide the information pretty much when they have a subpoena,” Cummings said, as quoted by Politico.
 “And we’ll get them a subpoena.”